About A.S. Byatt

 Dame Antonia Susan Byatt (born in 1936) is an English novelist and poet, known professionally as A.S.
 Byatt.
 She has been described as a born storyteller with a keen eye for relations in public and private life.

-She will receive the award at Odense City Hall, Denmark, on Sunday 28 October 2018.
 As have all recipients, Dame Antonia will receive a bronze sculpture, “The Ugly Duckling,” by Danish sculptor Stine Ring Hansen; a diploma, “The Beauty of the Swan”; and 500,000 Danish kroner.

 The award committee had this to say in describing their decision, “The Hans Christian Andersen Literature Award 2018 is conferred on A.S.
 Byatt for her belief in the true value of fairy tales, fables, and poetry and for her historical fiction which innovatively brings the works of Andersen to life.”